 You Need To Pay Off Other High-Interest Debts

 The downside of being independent is that you have to fend for yourself in every way.
-You need to pay towards your rent and a car and numerous other essentials.
+You need to pay for your rent and a car and numerous other essentials.
 More likely than not, you will have to take a loan to buy all of these.
 If you’re not careful, you will also find yourself saddled with more credit-card debt than you hoped for.

-Comparing the different interest rates will help you come to a decision whether paying your student loan at an early stage is best for you.
-If funds are tight, it makes more financial sense to use any money you have available to pay off these high-interest loans first while taking your time to pay off the lower interest student loans.
+Comparing the different interest rates will help you come to a decision about whether paying your student loan at an early stage is best for you.
+If funds are tight, it makes more financial sense to use any money you have available to pay off these high-interest loans first while taking the time to pay off the lower interest student loans.

 It is always best to compare interests before choosing the right strategy for your situation.

 The Additional Money Is Not Going Towards The Principal